Last Updated on March 22, 2026 by James Hartley

 Q: Can I incorporate in both and decide later?

-Yes — but maintaining two entities costs £2,000–3,800/year compliance.
-Better to choose one correctly upfront and add the second only when there is a clear operational need (typically at £500K+ revenue with genuine market split).
+Yes โ but maintaining two entities costs ยฃ2,000โ3,800/year in compliance.
+Better to choose one correctly upfront and add the second only when there is a clear operational need (typically at ยฃ500K+ revenue with a genuine market split).
 See the dual-structure decision framework above.

 Q: Can I transfer from UK to Singapore later?

-Yes — wind down UK entity and incorporate Singapore (or add Singapore as new entity).
-Costs £2,000–5,000 in legal and accounting fees.
-Easier to add a second entity (dual structure) than fully migrate.
-Most founders who choose wrong jurisdiction wait until £500K+ revenue, add the second entity, then wind down the original.
-Choose correctly upfront to avoid this.
+Yes โ wind down UK entity and incorporate Singapore, or add Singapore as a second entity.
+Costs ยฃ2,000โ5,000 in legal and accounting fees.
+Most founders who chose the wrong jurisdiction wait until ยฃ500K+ revenue, add the second entity, then wind down the original.
+Choosing correctly upfront saves this cost.

 Q: Does the UK-Singapore Double Tax Agreement help?